wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-account-executive-palmdale-juni-end8s9.md

 ---
 position: Junior Account Executive
 description: >-
-  ## Position Overview
+  Position Overview Join our dynamic and forwardthinking team as a Junior Account Executive in the vibrant city of Palmdale, CA. This entrylevel role is ideal for individuals passionate about technology, marketing, and sales.

-  Join our dynamic and forward-thinking team as a **Junior Account Executive** in the vibrant city of Palmdale, CA. This entry-level role is ideal for individuals passionate about technology, marketing, and sales.
   You'll immerse yourself in the MarTech industry, working with lead...
 location: 'Palmdale, CA'
 team: Software
 schedule: Standard Business Hours